Three More Coronavirus Cases of Unknown Origin Confirmed in U.S.

 A woman in Northern California, a resident in northwest Oregon, and a high school student in Washington State have all tested positive for the COVID-19 novel coronavirus despite having no known link to any other outbreak or infected person.
 The cases indicate there may be active community transmission of COVID-19 in at least four separate communities on the West Coast — and more confirmed cases are extremely likely.

 Friday night in Washington State, state health officials announced two new “presumptive” confirmed cases of the coronavirus, meaning cases which tested positive in a local lab, but the results have not yet been confirmed by the CDC.
-One case was a woman who had recently travelled to South Korea, but the other case was a high school student with no known links to any other outbreaks or infected people.
-The student may have exposed his high school to the virus.
+One case was a woman in her 50’s who had recently travelled to Daegu, South Korea, but the other case was a 15-year-old high school student in Snohomish County with no known links to any other outbreaks or infected people.
+The teenager had visited two area health clinics and had already returned to Jackson High School in Mill Creek after starting to feel better, but was then pulled out on Friday morning after testing positive.
+The teen has been quarantined at home.

+Jackson High will now be closed and and subjected to a three-day sanitization process.
+Starting Saturday, health officials will begin testing people who were in close contact with the student.

-Earlier, Oregon state health officials announced that a resident of Washington County was a “presumptive” case of the coronavirus.
+Earlier Friday evening, Oregon state health officials announced that a resident of Washington County was also a “presumptive” case of the coronavirus.
 The patient, who began feeling symptoms on February 19, “is employed at a school in Clackamas County and may have exposed students and staff there,” Oregon Health Authority Director Patrick Allen said.

 “The school district is planning to close the school to allow public health officials to complete their investigation, including contacting employees there and family of children to inform them of their exposure and let them know next steps.